The Awakening Collective

 Stage 4/5 (Individualist) A teacher may say there is no doer and no separate self, explaining that the self is made of thoughts, beliefs, labels, stories, and perspectives.
 Consciousness may be defined primarily in terms of mental activity, meaning-making, or narrative construction.
 Insight is genuine, but it is communicated through a self that is defined by its perspectives.
 No-self is then understood as the process of deconstructing these perspectives/stories.
 Awareness can be seen through if it is recognized as just one perspective.
 The teaching emphasizes seeing through stories, but still operates from a self within a meaning-making framework.

-Stage 5 (Autonomous) A teacher may describe no-self in terms of interpenetrating systems, processes, and patterns.
+Stage 5 (Autonomous) A teacher may describe no-self in terms of interpenetrating systems (e.g., causes & conditions), processes, and patterns.
 The self is framed as an emergent function of biological, psychological, cultural, and evolutionary dynamics operating together without a central controller.
 No-self is understood systemically rather than personally.
 Awareness is not owned by an individual but is treated as an emergent property of complex systems.
 The teaching integrates multiple perspectives and holds paradox, but still doesn't see the conceptual structure that creates everything.

 Stage 5/6 (Construct-Aware) A teacher may point out that even awareness, consciousness, systems, and nonduality are conceptual fabrications.
 No-self is not grounded in awareness as a background, because awareness itself is seen as a linguistic and conceptual abstraction.
 Practice, awareness, teaching, and no-self are recognized as constructs with no inherent reality.
 What remains is not a new explanation, but the collapse of the need for any explanation.
 Nothing to do.
 Nothing to teach.
 Nothing to know.
 No right way.

-What does it look like to live from the integration of no-self AND advanced ego development?
-This is not a state of permanent bliss or the absence of challenges.
-Rather, it is clear seeing that is not confused about the nature of either self or no-self.
+What does it look like to live from the integration of no-self AND advanced self-development?
+This is not a state of permanent bliss (bliss isn't even a "real" experience at this stage).
+Rather, it is clear seeing that is not confused by the illusions of duality.

 The Maturation of Self & No-Self